Magnolia Volunteer Fire Company Engine 1 Returns Home

 As a part of the Anniversary Book there would be appendixes that listed various offices and the names of the members who held those positions over the years since 1927; examples being the Fire Chief, President, Vice President, Secretary, Treasurer, Ambulance Captain and the Fire Recorder.
 There would also be other appendixes and one in particular for Fire Apparatus; this appendix would list every piece of Fire Apparatus the company had purchased and owned.

 Most members of the Fire Company knew that the very first piece of Fire Apparatus purchased by the Company was a 1929 Ford Model AA Fire Engine (Pumper) in 1930.
-The Engine remained in service into the late 1950s.
+The Engine remained in service into May 1961.
 After its service with the company it was sold to Al. Johnson, a member of the fire company and sat behind an airplane hangar at his business west of town for many years.
-In 1975, Engine 1 was sold to James (Jimmy) Mood of Smyrna, Delaware.
+In 1974, Engine 1 was sold to James (Jimmy) Mood of Smyrna, Delaware.
 Mr. Mood removed most of the items (parts) from the truck and placed them inside his garage in the attic in preparation for his restoration of Fire Truck.
 As with anything, things evolve and he became involved with other pursuits and did not proceed with the restoration.

 There were several “urban legends” around the Fire House about Engine 1.
 It was used for target practice by a bunch of kids when it was sitting west of town.
 That it had been stripped of everything during its time west of town.
 That Mr. Mood had sold it to someone in Maryland after the Magnolia Fire Company’s membership voted against purchasing it back in the early 2000s.
 While researching and preparing the Apparatus Appendix for the 100th Year Anniversary Book, on March 3, 2016 Jim Quillen decided to call Mr. Mood to see who he sold Engine 1 to in Maryland in an attempt to contact that person to see if they had restored the truck.
 The only known photograph of Engine 1 was taken in the mid-1930s with the truck and company members standing in front of or sitting in it and you can barely see any of Engine 1.
 If restored maybe he could get a few photographs from the person to include in the 100th Anniversary Book.
 To his surprise, Mr. Mood said, he still had the truck in his backyard and hadn’t sold Engine 1 to the guy in Maryland because he wanted to make a hot rod or rat rod out of it and he hoped the truck would someday return to Magnolia.
 Jim contacted President Consalo to advise him that Mr. Mood still had Engine 1.
 The President’s first words were “How much does he want for it?”
 At that point, Jim’s only answer was, “I haven’t gotten that far yet.”
 After a few back and forth missed phone calls between Mr. Mood and Jim they agreed to meet on March 12, 2016 so they could talk about the truck.
 Jim decided it would be a good idea to ask his uncle, Charlie Carrow to go along, as he had known Mr. Mood for many years and he was a Life Member of the Little Creek Volunteer Fire Company.
 When they met with Mr. Mood, Engine 1 was sitting under the trees to the side of the backyard, it had vines growing on it., the truck had settled into the ground, it had remnants of a vinyl tarp on it and a lot of parts were just stacked in the spot where the driver’s seat use to sit, there were additional pieces to the truck sitting on the ground around it.
 Pictures were taken of Engine 1, it was discussed what additional items/parts were there.
 As previously stated Mr. Mood removed almost everything in preparation for his restoration of Engine 1 and placed those items in the attic of his garage and a selling price was discussed and finalized.
 It was a very good idea on Jim’s part to ask his uncle to go along as his help during the two hour meeting was very beneficial to the fire company.
 Mr. Mood said the guy over in Maryland still called him about buying the truck every three or four months and wanted to purchase it for the price he had originally offered it to the fire company for back in the early 2000s.
 Also during the discussions Mr. Mood said his wife wanted him to clean up that part of the yard and get rid of Engine 1.
 Jim was trying to get a price and Mr. Mood sat there thinking about it after about five minutes Charlie said, “Jimmy, you said you want it to go back to the fire company, that Carolyn wants you to clean up the yard and get rid of it!
 Why don’t you sell it for what you have in it; it’ll go where you want it to go and you’ll get out of the backyard.”
 Mr. Mood looked at Jim and said, I’ve got $3,000.00 in it and that’s what I’ll sell it to Magnolia for.”
 Jim then explained the process that the Fire Company would have to go through and told Mr. Mood he would get back with him.